Marcin Jahn | Dev Notebook

 It’s also recommended to implement non-generic IComparable for legacy code.

-This interface is used by arrays to sort its items - if item does not implement, exception will be thrown.
+This interface is used by arrays to sort their items - if an item does not implement it, exception will be thrown.

 Operators